 Each year in the UK 100,000 people are admitted to hospital with a heart attack.
-The good news is there’s still 1.4 million heart attack survivors alive today, so it is treatable.
+The good news is there are still 1.4 million heart attack survivors alive today, so it is treatable.

 It can be difficult to tell a heart attack apart from other conditions which cause chest pain, and this means some people delay hospital treatment, putting themselves at serious risk.
 A heart attack is time-critical, and the sooner it’s treated the less likely it is to be fatal or cause serious damage to the hurt muscles.
 Understanding heart attacks and their usual symptoms is therefore crucial.

-Before going any further, we would like to stress that a heart attack and cardiac arrest are not two terms for the same thing.
+A heart attack and a cardiac arrest are not the same thing.
 This is a common misunderstanding.
-When suffering a heart attack, the casualty will be conscious, breathing, and in pain, because the oxygen supply to their heart is restricted.
+When experiencing a heart attack, the casualty will be conscious, breathing, and in pain, because the oxygen supply to their heart is restricted.

 In a cardiac arrest, the heart is no longer beating normally due to abnormal or absent electrical activity – this means the person will be unresponsive and not breathing normally.
-Cardiac arrest is fatal, becomes irreversible in minutes and requires immediate CPR & urgent emergency medical treatment.
+A cardiac arrest is fatal, becomes irreversible in minutes and requires immediate CPR & urgent emergency medical treatment.

 What is a heart attack?